 The Integration Agreement also requires the appointee to “accept and recognise a responsibility to maintain and preserve the special character of the school”.
 This implies that the Board must also be satisfied that the person selected accepts the responsibility to uphold the special character and recognises what that responsibility entails.

-The Education Act (Section 469) requires the principal of a primary school (being a Section 464 position) to be “acceptable” to the Proprietor in terms of the special character of the school.
+The Education and Training Act (Sch 6, Cl 52) requires the principal of a primary school (being a Cl 47 position) to be “acceptable” to the Proprietor in terms of the special character of the school.
 In secondary schools, acceptability is ultimately the Board’s responsibility.
 It is the initial test that all candidates must meet (see Process for establishing acceptability).
 The Board’s decision may be subject to judicial review if acceptability is not properly established.

 The principal takes up an important religious and pastoral responsibility in the Catholic community.
 The person appointed must therefore be a fully committed and active Catholic, committed to Catholic religious practices and to leadership of Catholic education.